 Then I thought to myself, where do I start?
 Should I jump right into exercise?
 Do I need to start eating healthy again? (my diet had gone to complete shit) Should I work on becoming more efficient so I don’t work as much, or just focus on wellness?
 And seriously, what does “wellness” even mean?

-I recently polled some of the members of the Fitness In Post Facebook group (you can join our Facebook group here) about their perception of where someone should start if they want to get healthier, and the overwhelming response was they should focus on diet and healthier eating habits first.
+I recently polled some of the members of the Optimize Yourself Facebook group about their perception of where someone should start if they want to get healthier, and the overwhelming response was they should focus on diet and healthier eating habits first.
 While I would have most likely voted for the same thing a few months ago, I now disagree with this approach.
 Of course eating better is going to make me feel better…so would exercising.
 But when you are in the dark you can’t see straight, and you simply don’t have the willpower to make good choices consistently.
 What I needed was a force multiplier.

 The pressure was on.
 The clock was ticking.

 I had to start season 2 of Empire in 3 weeks.
 And I could barely get out of bed.